-"The regulator's definition of an examination is very narrow and in effect any type of assessment that is not 'externally set and taken by candidates at the same time under controlled conditions' is classified as non-examination assessment (NEA).
+is classified as non-examination assessment (NEA).

 'NEA' therefore includes, but is not limited to, internal assessment.
-Externally marked and/or externally set practical examinations taken at different times across centres are classified as 'NEA'."
+Externally marked and/or externally set practical examinations taken at different times across centres are also classified as 'NEA'."

-[Definition taken directly from the JCQ publication Instructions for conducting non-examination assessments - page 3]
+[Definition taken directly from the JCQ^{CIC} publication Instructions for conducting non-examination assessments -p (ii)]